Borrowing from the Library and reserving items

 Returning Library items

 In the University Library you can return your loans at the self service returns sorter, located in the Atrium.
 All University Library loans must be returned to the University Library.

 If you do not return your books, our automatic renewal service means that your books will renew themselves unless they are reserved by another client.
-Please read the emails the Library sends to your University email account to check for any books that have not renewed and may have been recalled.
+Please read the emails the Library sends to your University email account to check for any books that have been recalled.
 You can also manually renew your loans.

-There's a book on my library account which I think I've lost / which has been stolen
+There's a book on my library account which I think I've lost/returned/which has been stolen

 If you let us know about this, the book will become a 'loan query'